Case Study

 Git-based collaborative workflow via GitHub

-We provisioned a private repository within our Laramate organization and granted our client - SchleeGleixner, collaborative access.
-This enabled version-controlled, asynchronous development by allowing their development team to download the codebase, review implementation incrementally through small commits, understand certain changes, and extend the multi-tenancy foundation independently.
+We set up a private repository and granted SchleeGleixner collaborative access.
+Their team could download the codebase, review changes through small commits, and extend the multi-tenancy foundation independently.

 For this project, we solely delivered an infrastructure handoff other than code deployment, plus, demonstrated functional tenant isolation and identification (Tenant A from Tenant B).
 Each tenant is distinct and cannot access another tenant's data, assets, or users.